saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - The **adventurers** came to Trinta trough a trade caravan they were hired to guard.
 - The **adventurers** are under the command of the Lord of Trinta.
 Going in the tomb might be the safer than confronting him.
 - The caravans leaving the village are all halted because of the curse, the horses hoofs are all infected.
 Solving this might be the only way out.
+- The lord is suspicious to the to the adventurers, blaming them for the curse.
+Finding the corpse for the lord might be safer than trying to run.
-- There is a 100 silver coins bounty on the remains of Acheron Zul
+- There is a 100 silver coins bounty on the remains of Acheron Zul.

 ### Rumors
 Start by giving each **adventurer** knows a rumor.
 If an adventurer has 2 or more points in **presence**, they know 2 rumors.
 Do not repeat rumors between players, roll again on repeats.
 Ideally this should be passed as a note, so they can speculate between them.